top of page

 DIRECTIONS:

-3) Prepare the fennel: Wash the fennel bulbs, then slice off the brown root end, and any discoloured or soft parts on the outer layer (in case the outer layer is very tough or bruised and discoloured, remove it completely).
-Cut off the stalks, leaving a couple of centimetres on the bulb.
+3. Prepare the fennel: Wash the fennel bulbs, then slice off the brown root end and any discolored or soft parts on the outer layer (in case the outer layer is very tough or bruised and discolored, remove it completely).
+Cut off the green stalks, leaving a couple of centimeters on the bulb.

-4) Cut the fennel lengthwise, from top to bottom, into slices about 1 cm thick.
-Place the slices in a single layer on the prepared baking tray.
+Cut the fennel lengthwise, from top to bottom, into slices about 1 cm thick.
+Arrange the slices in a single layer on the prepared baking tray.

-5) Brush the slices with a thin layer of olive oil, then liberally sprinkle 2 teaspoons curry powder, 1/2 teaspoon mild paprika powder, approximately 1/2 teaspoon red chilli powder or cayenne pepper (adjust to your preferred heat level) on top.
+4. Season: Brush the slices with a thin layer of olive oil, then liberally sprinkle 2 teaspoons of curry powder, 1/2 teaspoon of mild paprika powder, and approximately 1/2 teaspoon of red chili powder or cayenne pepper (adjust to your preferred heat level) on top.
 Alternatively, mix the spices together in a small bowl and sprinkle them over.
-Add 1 teaspoon fennel seeds, then season with fine sea salt.
+Sprinkle 1 teaspoon of fennel seeds, then season with fine sea salt.
+Drizzle additional olive oil on top.

 ROASTED CURRIED FENNEL RECIPE: Roasted fennel slices on a baking tray, golden-brown with charred edges, arranged in rows.
 Rustic texture and warm colors dominate.